-- 1. If the pre-transfusion sample is unacceptable for transfusion purposes and the outpatient will be returning to the hospital while the sample remains current, the testing will be canceled in Beaker and then the following apply: - a.
-The sample will be triaged and the testing performed as ordered - b.
+- If the pre-transfusion sample is unacceptable for transfusion purposes and the outpatient will be returning to the hospital while the sample remains current, then the following apply: - a.
+The sample will be triaged and the testing performed as ordered. - b.
 If the antibody screen is positive, a workup will be performed. - c.
 Sample outdate will be updated upon completion of testing, with an external comment that the sample is not eligible for transfusion purposes. - d.
 The area in which the patient will be admitted to will be notified to recollect a new specimen upon patient arrival so that they can plan for collection of a new sample to avoid any procedural delays.